 A compatible Bosch Lithium-Ion battery only powers the radio and digital media ports when not plugged into a 120V outlet.

-When the unit is plugged into a power outlet and a Bosch battery is inserted into the battery bay, you’ll notice:
+When plugging the Bosch radio into a power outlet – plus, battery inserted in the battery bay – you’ll notice:

 - The LCD will display the “CHARGING” ICON on the front of the unit.
 This indicates the battery pack is charging.